 Unit structure Guidance Unit number and title The unit title is accredited and this form of words will appear on the student's Notification of Performance (NOP).
 Level Each unit is assigned a level, indicating the relative intellectual demand, complexity and depth of study, and student autonomy.
 All units and qualifications will have a level assigned to them, which represents the level of achievement.
 There are nine levels of achievement, from Entry Level to Level 8.
 The level of the unit has been informed by the relevant level descriptors and, where appropriate, the National Occupational Standards (NOS) and/or other sector/professional benchmarks.
 Credit value Each unit in Pearson BTEC qualifications has a credit value which specifies the number of credits that will be awarded to a student who has achieved all the learning outcomes of the unit.
 Students will be awarded credits for the successful completion of whole units.
-Aim (QCF) The aim provides a clear summary of the purpose of the unit and is a succinct statement that summarises the learning outcomes of the unit.
-Unit abstract (QCF)/Unit introduction (RQF) The unit abstract (QCF)/unit introduction (RQF) gives the reader an appreciation of the unit in the vocational setting of the qualification, as well as highlighting the focus of the unit.
+Unit introduction The unit introduction gives the reader an appreciation of the unit in the vocational setting of the qualification, as well as highlighting the focus of the unit.
 It gives the reader a snapshot of the unit and the key knowledge, skills and understanding gained while studying the unit.
 The unit abstract also highlights any links to the appropriate vocational sector by describing how the unit relates to that sector.
 Learning outcomes The learning outcomes identify what each student must do in order to pass the unit.
 Learning outcomes state exactly what a student should 'know, understand or be able to do' as a result of completing the unit.
 Students must achieve all the learning outcomes in order to pass the unit.
-Unit content (QCF)/Essential The unit content (QCF)/essential content (RQF) identifies the breadth of knowledge, skills and understanding needed to design and deliver a programme of learning to achieve each of the learning outcomes.
-This is informed by the underpinning knowledge and understanding requirements of relevant National Occupational Standards (NOS) where appropriate. content (RQF) Each learning outcome is stated in full and then the key phrases or concepts related to that learning outcome are listed in italics followed by the subsequent range of related topics.
-The information below shows how unit content is structured and gives the terminology used to explain the different components within the content: